 - monitor long-term changes in river water quality;

 - provide a scientific basis for planning water pollution control strategies;

-- assess the compliance with the key statutory Water Quality Objectives (WQOs).
+- assess the compliance with the key statutory Water Quality Objectives (WQOs); and

 Water Quality Index (WQI) for Rivers

 In addition to the WQOs, a Water Quality Index (WQI), based on assessment on the level of dissolved oxygen, 5-day Biochemical Oxygen Demand and ammonia-nitrogen, is used to indicate the general health of rivers.
 These parameters are relevant to conserving the primary beneficial use for maintenance of aquatic life, and are collectively used to gauge the extent of organic pollution in a river.
 The WQI classifies river water quality into 5 categories according to the level of organic pollution.
 In recent years, most rivers in Hong Kong are within the "Fair" to "Excellent" range and no river was graded “Very Bad” since 2012.

 Information on River Water Quality and Hong Kong's Environment